The best things to do in Carmel-by-the-Sea to get the most out of this charming Central Coast town.

 You could do this as a day trip or just spend a few hours in the afternoon exploring the coastline.

 My favorite stops in Big Sur include Bixby Bridge, Pfeiffer Beach, and Julia Pfeiffer State Park, where you can see a waterfall over the ocean by the name of McWay Falls.

 Big Sur is also home to the Esalen Institute, an education center focusing on wellness and alternative therapies.

-You can take a massage, meditation, or yoga course, or just enjoy a massage by the ocean as a day visitor.
+You can take a massage, meditation, or yoga course, go for a hike, or just enjoy a massage by the ocean as a day visitor.

 If you’re looking to make it an overnight trip, read our guide to Big Sur camping.

 Head over to Mission Ranch Hotel, Clint Eastwood’s restaurant and inn, for a romantic sunset meal overlooking the ocean.

 Hollywood star Clint Eastwood has a long connection with Carmel, starting with his army days at nearby Fort Ord in 1951.